mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 ### The result table has no rows

-The result table might be empty if a filter returns no values or if the base table is empty.
-Since queries will run every time the user opens a view, it is possible that the data has changed or that the filter criteria returns no matches.
+The result table could be empty if a filter returns no results or if the base table is empty.
+Since queries will run every time the user opens a view, it is possible that the data has changed or that the filter condition returns no results.

 Providing a count of rows and columns from the original base table would eliminate confusion around the data source (the table is not empty).